ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

 aggregating them, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.

-New cryptographic techniques such as Prio and Heavy Hitters address this gap by splitting up measurements between multiple servers which can jointly compute the aggregate value without either server learning the value of individual responses.
-The Private Data Aggregation (PDA) work will standardize a protocol for deployment of these techniques on the Internet.
-This protocol will include mechanisms for:
+New cryptographic techniques e.g., Prio address this gap by splitting up measurements between multiple servers which can jointly compute the aggregate value without either server learning the value of individual responses.
+The Private Data Aggregation (PDA) work will standardize techniques for deployment of these techniques on the Internet.
+This will include mechanisms for:

 - Client submission of individual reports, including proofs of validity.
-- Server verification of validity proofs
+- Verification of validity proofs by the servers
-- Server computation of aggregate values and collection of results to
-- Reporting of aggregate results to the entity taking the measurement
+- Computation of aggregate values by the servers and reporting of results to the entity taking the measurement

 Configuration of clients and servers is out of scope for the working group.
 It is assumed that this happens out of band as part of the PDA service.

-The WG will deliver a protocol which can accommodate multiple PDA algorithms, with the initial deliverable supporting both simple predefined aggregates and measurement of "heavy hitters" out of the set of arbitrary strings submitted by users.
+The WG will deliver one or protocols which can accommodate multiple PDA algorithms, with the initial deliverable supporting both simple predefined aggregates and measurement of "heavy hitters" out of the set of arbitrary strings submitted by users.
 The PDA WG will not itself define cryptographic algorithms for PDA but will instead use